johanbook/docs/docs/ux/components.md

 # Components

-These are some common components in GUI design.
+These are some common components in UI design.

 ## Breadcrumbs